xlcnd/isbnlib/CONTRIBUTING.md

 9. **Push** your local changes to GitHub and make there a **pull request** ([help](https://help.github.com/articles/using-pull-requests/)) **using `dev` as base branch** (by the way, we follow the *fork & pull* model with this small change).
+   **VERY IMPORTANT:** Don't put in the same pull request unrelated changes in the code, make one pull request for each set of related changes!

 > **NOTE**: *Travis*, *coverage*, *flake8* and  *pylint*, have already configuration files adapted to the project.